jackgregory/mapbox-navigation-android/docs/eh_v3.md

     )

     /**
-     * This callback is fired whenever road object is entered
+     * Called when entry to line-like(i.e. which has length != null) road object was detected
      * @param objectEnterExitInfo contains info related to the object */ fun onRoadObjectEnter(objectEnterExitInfo: EHorizonObjectEnterExitInfo)

     /**
-     * This callback is fired whenever road object is exited
+     * Called when exit from line-like(i.e. which has length != null) road object was detected
      * @param objectEnterExitInfo contains info related to the object */ fun onRoadObjectExit(objectEnterExitInfo: EHorizonObjectEnterExitInfo)